Transocean Ltd. (RIG) Shares Down Despite Recent Market Volatility

 RIG’s Market Performance

-The stock of Transocean Ltd. (RIG) has seen a -14.70% decrease in the past week, with a -24.55% drop in the past month, and a 37.90% gain in the past quarter.
-The volatility ratio for the week is 10.08%, and the volatility levels for the past 30 days are at 7.26% for RIG.
-The simple moving average for the last 20 days is -17.63% for RIG stock, with a simple moving average of 31.68% for the last 200 days.
+RIG stock saw a decrease of 3.61% in the past week, with a monthly decline of -11.84% and a quarterly a decrease of 44.60%.
+The volatility ratio for the week is 6.12%, and the volatility levels for the last 30 days are 7.43% for Transocean Ltd. (RIG).
+The simple moving average for the last 20 days is -8.92% for RIG stock, with a simple moving average of 38.66% for the last 200 days.

 Analysts’ Opinion of RIG

-Many brokerage firms have already submitted their reports for RIG stocks, with Barclays repeating the rating for RIG by listing it as a “Equal Weight.”
-The predicted price for RIG in the upcoming period, according to Barclays is $7 based on the research report published on February 16th of the current year 2023.
+Many brokerage firms have already submitted their reports for RIG stocks, with Compass Point repeating the rating for RIG by listing it as a “Buy.”
+The predicted price for RIG in the upcoming period, according to Compass Point is $7.50 based on the research report published on March 22nd of the current year 2023.

-The Benchmark Company, on the other hand, stated in their research note that they expect to see RIG reach a price target of $7.50.
-The rating they have provided for RIG stocks is “Buy” according to the report published on January 19th, 2023.
+Barclays, on the other hand, stated in their research note that they expect to see RIG reach a price target of $7.
+The rating they have provided for RIG stocks is “Equal Weight” according to the report published on February 16th, 2023.

-Barclays gave a rating of “Overweight” to RIG, setting the target price at $5 in the report published on October 06th of the previous year.
+The Benchmark Company gave a rating of “Buy” to RIG, setting the target price at $7.50 in the report published on January 19th of the current year.

-During the last 5 trading sessions, RIG fell by -15.92%, which changed the moving average for the period of 200-days by +33.97% in comparison to the 20-day moving average, which settled at $6.80.
-In addition, Transocean Ltd. saw 24.59% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RIG rose by +3.61%, which changed the moving average for the period of 200-days by +43.23% in comparison to the 20-day moving average, which settled at $6.62.
+In addition, Transocean Ltd. saw 32.24% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading